pydantic/pydantic/docs/usage/exporting_models.md

 {!.tmp_examples/exporting_models_exclude1.py!}
 ```

-The ellipsis (``...``) indicates that we wantr to exclude or include an entire key, just as if we included it in a set.
+The ellipsis (``...``) indicates that we want to exclude or include an entire key, just as if we included it in a set.
 Of course, the same can be done at any depth level:

 ```py